ki11e6/typescript/README.md

 private
 readonly

+class cannot inherit from multiple classes.

 # inheritance

-scope should be used before this.
+_scope_ should be used before _this_.

 scope might required to pass arguments depending on constructor in parent class.

+getter and setter are property that execute method. so instead of calling as function with arguments passing ,just assign value to the property.

 use getter and setter for encapsulating logic.